Emirhan-Denizyol/Diabetes-Prediction-Machine-Learning/README.md

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.

-Pregnancies: Number of times pregnant
+1- Pregnancies: Number of times pregnant
-Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
-BloodPressure: Diastolic blood pressure (mm Hg)
+2-Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test 3- BloodPressure: Diastolic blood pressure (mm Hg)
-SkinThickness: Triceps skin fold thickness (mm)
+4- SkinThickness: Triceps skin fold thickness (mm)
-Insulin: 2-Hour serum insulin (mu U/ml)
+5- Insulin: 2-Hour serum insulin (mu U/ml)
-BMI: Body mass index (weight in kg/(height in m)^2)
-DiabetesPedigreeFunction: Diabetes pedigree function
-Age: Age (years)
+6- BMI: Body mass index (weight in kg/(height in m)^2) 7- DiabetesPedigreeFunction: Diabetes pedigree function 8- Age: Age (years)
-Outcome: Class variable (0 or 1)
+9- Outcome: Class variable (0 or 1)